What + Why

 8. Who should I invite?

 No worries.
-Check out our Join a Supper page to see which supper experiences are coming up in your area.
+Occasionally we have supper opportunities come up that are open to the public.
+Check out our Join a Supper page to see if we have one coming up near you.
 Nothing on the calendar that fits your schedule?
 Click the "Join a Supper" button and we'll be sure to let you know when there's another event in your area.

 9. I’d love to join a supper, but I don’t have the capacity to host.